BETaaS/BETaaS_Platform-Tools/betaas-docs/github/how_to_write_TA_Plugin.md

 ### BETaaS software pre requirements

 All BETaaS modules must be installed except betaas-adaptation-thingsadaptor which has as a prerequisite the TA plugin we are about to describe.
-For minimum testing the only required module is the plugin Interface modules located in the <font style='color:red'>betaas-activation-plugin</font>
+For minimum testing the only required module is the plugin Interface modules located in [betaas-activation-plugin](\betaas-plugins\betaas-adaptation-plugin)

 ### BETaaS components used